How do I get a library card?

 How can I place holds on items that are checked out?

 - If an item is checked out, you can place a hold on it in person, by phone at (859) 885-3523 or text at (859) 538-5885 (standard messaging rates apply).
-You can also request a hold from the library catalog on our website.
+You can also request a hold from the library catalog.
 You need to have your library card and PIN available.

 Where can I return library materials?